LAWYERS

 What is my role as the seller's lawyer in the SMO claims process?

 You will work directly with SMO's claims team who will provide a full set of documents.
-Once they are signed, SMO will pay 50% of the policy limit to you with instructions to disburse the funds to your client up to what the seller would have received had the deal disclosed.
-SMOwill make further payments directly to cover additional expenses including restaging the home for resale, and related carrying costs of the property until it is sold again.
+Once they are signed, SMO will pay 50% of the policy limit to you with instructions to disburse the funds to your client up to what the seller would have received had the deal closed.
+SMO will make further payments directly to cover additional expenses including restaging the home for resale, and related carrying costs of the property until it is sold again.

 How does SMO interact with the seller's duty to mitigate damages?